Fredi Nwaka

 Fredi 'Kruga' Nwaka is a British film director, film Producer, actor and ex-rapper.

 Career

-Fredi Nwaka started his career as a rapper and he was the only British rapper to be signed to the Wu Tang Clan.
-Before that he was a bodyguard for many years and have looked after Biggie Small, TLC, Donnel Jones, 50 Cent.
+Fredi Nwaka started his career as a rapper, notably as the only British rapper to be signed to the Wu Tang Clan.
+Before that he was a bodyguard for many years for artists including Biggie Smalls, TLC, Donnel Jones, 50 Cent.
 Later, he began acting and has acted in several movies.

 Fredi wrote, produced and directed several short films as well as two feature films.
 Fredi is also the CEO of Gridloc Enterprise Ltd which produces films and TV content as well an events agency Nwaka Nights.